 One of the best places for glamping in New Jersey is at the Beachcomber Camping Resort in the charming seashore town of Cape May.
 There are rustic wooden cabin located near a lake.

 What is awesome about staying at Beachcomber Camping Resort is that it is situated in the heart of the Cape May peninsula.
 It’s only a 15-minute drive to both the downtown beach area as well as the Cape May – Lewes Ferry.
-The campground, inland from the beach, has plenty of nature-walking trails.
-There are also wineries, breweries and places to shop nearby.

 Our log cabin included a full bed, along with two bunk beds.
 There was a half bathroom, ceiling fan, A/C, heat, refrigerator, microwave, coffee/tea maker, and television with DVD.
 The screened-in porch prevents bugs from coming in.

 Outside is a charcoal grill, fire ring, picnic table and two chairs.
 The shower facility is located nearby.
 In addition to cabins, there are Sioux Indian Teepees and tiny houses.
-There are also traditional camping sites at Beachcomber that accommodate RVs, trailers and regular camping tents.
-Shower and bathroom facilities are located all around the resort.

 Beachcomber Camping Resort is located lakeside where you can go swimming, fishing, paddle boating, canoeing, kayaking and more.
 There are a few swimming pools, a small beach with a jungle gym and an ice cream stand with a snack bar.
-You can also catch some great fall foliage in this area.
-Overall, my glamping experience here made for the perfect weekend escape in Cape May.

-Glamping provides the perfect way to have a unique, out of town experience, where you can enjoy nature and luxury accommodations at the same time.
-Autumn is a perfect time to book a Glamping in California trip or a fall weekend away to other spots in the USA.
+Every season is a perfect time to book a Glamping in California trip or a summer or fall weekend away to other spots for glamping in the USA.
 Combine it with a National Park visit or a fall foliage tour for even more fun.

 9 Comments